 UPDATE: AmIright or am I right?
 The announcement date came and it is not the reddit fan theory date, nor is it anytime soon as I stated a few days ago.
 I still doubt it will release on the exact date announced.
-The pricing came out too and as I stated earlier, follows a lame “suits are in charge” pattern: Borderlands 3 will be exclusively available in the Epic game store until 2020.
+The pricing was announced as well and as I stated earlier, follows a lame “suits are in charge” pattern: Borderlands 3 will be exclusively available in the Epic game store until 2020.
 What a dumbass idea that is.
-Most players worldwide are gathered in Steam, so delaying it from the Steam store until 2020 will prove to be a retarded .
+Most players worldwide are gathered in Steam, so delaying it from the Steam store until 2020 will prove to be retarded.
+(UPDATE: It was.)
 Another note, nobody wants to download and install more bloatware/spyware (yes I am calling the Epic Games Store spyware, it gathers users data and sends it to Epic Games) just to play a game.
-I’m 15 years into a bad relationship with Steam already, she has 10,353 of my kids already, at this point, I’m fully committed.
+I’m 15 years into a bad relationship with Steam already, she has 10,353 of my kids (games) already, at this point, I’m fully committed.

 Back to that pricing… it’s the same shitshow I hypothesized:

 Includes the base game.
 Nothing else.
 Not even the full storyline which (most likely) (UPDATE: It does.) plays across all 4 remaining DLC’s.